 Last updated on

-One of the greatest challenges faced by German learners is the variety of regional dialects used in German speaking countries that are practically unintelligible to non-native German speakers.
 Although all native Germans learnt standard German (Hochdeutsch) at school, some will hardly ever need to use it as long as they stay within their own community.
-In addition, many German speakers, especially Austrians and Swiss, are very proud of their local dialect and will use it in most situations, not just when communicating with people from their hometown.
+Moreover, many German speakers, especially Austrians and Swiss, are very proud of their local dialect and will use it in most situations, not just when communicating with people from their hometown.
 Therefore, do not be surprised if people start talking to you in a dialect when you are visiting a German-speaking country.
 Even if you are fluent in German, you will most likely have serious difficulties understanding German dialects, especially if people talk about unfamiliar subjects.

 If you already live in Germany, Austria or Switzerland and are getting used to the local dialect in your area, it can be confusing to realize that you still cannot understand other German dialects.
 Sadly, you will never be able to understand all German dialects, no matter how good your German is.
 However, you should not worry too much about that.
 German native speakers themselves do not understand them either.
 They can usually only understand neighbouring dialects.
 Dialects from distant regions are not mutually intelligible.

 For example, the locals in Tyrol (Austria) often laugh at German tourists from the north who come to ski there because of their difficulties understanding the Tyrolean dialect.
 But imagine, a person from Tyrol comes to Berlin or Hamburg.
-If they insisted on speaking their own dialect no one in Berlin or Hamburg would be able to understand them.
+If they insisted on speaking their own dialect, no one in Berlin or Hamburg would be able to understand them.
 They have to use standard German instead.
 So, if native German speakers can live with these little difficulties, you can too.

 Classification of German Dialects